googleforgames/open-match-docs/site/content/en/docs/Guides/Matchmaker/frontend.md

 ## Overview

 The Game Frontend receives the matchmaking request from the Player's Game Client.
 It can authenticate the player and fetch the player data from some backend storage (or Platform Services if required).
 It submits the matchmaking request to Open Match by creating a Ticket.
-Once an assignment is set for this Ticket, the Game Frontend communicates the assignment back to the Game Client.
+Once an Assignment is set for this Ticket, the Game Frontend communicates the Assignment back to the Game Client.
 Game Frontend may handle creating lobbies, groups, etc.

 ## Open Match Interactions